shanzi/diumoo/README.md

 ## TODO

-- [ ] migrate to CocoaPods or Carthage instead of git submodules
+- [ ] migrate to CocoaPods instead of git submodules
 - [ ] migrate to swift (Anakin is working on this)

 ## Maintainers